 Coronavirus and support for deaf children – information for professionalsPublished Date: 03 Jul 2020

 The spread of coronavirus (COVID-19) is having a significant impact on how deaf children and their families are supported.
-We recognise that professionals are already taking exceptional steps to keep services running.
-We also know that professionals will already be thinking about, and making plans to mitigate against, the many difficulties and challenges that we will experience in the coming months.
+We recognise that professionals are already taking exceptional steps to keep services running and to mitigate against, the many difficulties and challenges created by coronavirus.

 Our blog posts summarise our advice to professionals in this area, and also shares some of the tips that are being circulated by other professionals on other forums.
 It includes information on: